 Perfect Wok Popcorn

 - A 14-inch flat-bottomed wok or other large pot with a lid

 - 2 tablespoons peanut, vegetable, or coconut oil

 - Coarse salt, to taste

-- 1. Heat the oil and just a few popcorn kernels in a covered 14-inch flat-bottomed wok (or over very large pot) over medium heat until 1 or 2 kernels begin to pop, about 1 1/2 minutes.
+- Pour the oil and just a few popcorn kernels into a 14-inch flat-bottomed wok (or other large pot), cover, and place over medium heat until 1 or 2 kernels begin to pop, about 1 1/2 minutes.

 ☞ TESTER TIP: To minimize cleanup, first wrap the inside of the wok's lid in aluminum foil.
 Otherwise the inside surface of the lid will be spattered with oil, making yet another thing for you to clean.

 - Working quickly, open the lid just enough to pour in the remaining popcorn.
 Immediately cover the wok and reduce the heat to medium-low.
 If you do not hear constant popping, increase the heat to medium.
 Shake the wok constantly back and forth on the burner until the kernels stop popping, about 1 1/2 minutes.

 - Immediately dump the popcorn into a bowl and season with salt to taste.